Risk factors of Glaucoma

 Eye with glaucoma or eye pressure

-People with high intraocular pressure (above 21 mmHg).
-High intraocular pressure is one of the most significant risk factors associated with developing glaucoma and, in fact, reducing eye pressure is the only treatment with proven efficacy in curbing the progression of any type of glaucoma.
-Having said that, high pressure does not equate to a diagnosis of glaucoma, as not all patients with high intraocular pressure necessarily have glaucoma.
+Elevated intraocular pressure (above 21 mmHg).
+High intraocular pressure is one of the most important risk factors for developing glaucoma, and lowering it is currently the only treatment with proven efficacy to slow disease progression.
+However, having high pressure does not necessarily mean having glaucoma, as not all patients with elevated pressure will develop the disease.

 Woman growing older from childhood to old age

-Aged 60 years or more.
-Age is also a major risk factor for developing glaucoma.
-The prevalence of glaucoma approximately doubles for every decade over the age of 40.
-As eye tissues age it can play an important role in terms of increasing a person’s predisposition to glaucoma.
+Age over 60 years.
+Age is also a major risk factor.
+The prevalence of glaucoma approximately doubles with each decade after the age of 40.
+Age-related changes in ocular tissues may play an important role in increasing susceptibility to the disease.

 Eye with myopia